Invariably, there will be challenges in implementing the underground works of stations and tunnels near these valuable buildings.

-This sounds a daunting prospect, but might be the only option, for example, if an open excavation is required.
-While moving timber structures is relatively common, especially in the housing industry, moving a more substantial masonry structure is a serious undertaking.
+This sounds like a daunting prospect but might be the only option, for example, if an open excavation is required.
+While moving timber structures is relatively common especially in the housing industry, moving a more substantial masonry structure is a serious undertaking.
 In Adelaide, the facade of the former Marine and Harbour Building was moved 34 metres in 1979 to make way for the construction of a new building.

 In very soft ground conditions, it is likely that the tunnel is excavated using a tunnel boring machine, with the advantage that the face can be supported directly, the lining is constructed within the TBM, meaning that there is no unsupported length of tunnel, and also that the inflow of ground water can be restrained, which assists in controlling the drawdown of the water table, a second mechanism for ground movement in soft ground.

 There is an increasing casebook of precedents and more accurate analytical methods available.
-Therefore, with the prediction of ground movement for tunnelling methods and ground types, and the correlation between movement and building damage, the assessment of the risk of building damage from tunnelling is reasonably reliable.
+Therefore, with the prediction of ground movement for tunneling methods and ground types, and the correlation between movement and building damage, the assessment of the risk of building damage from tunneling is reasonably reliable.

 When these predictions are tested by monitoring the movements over the tunnel as it advances, it is possible to assess whether it will be necessary to take any special precautions, or whether the movements will be acceptable.
 This analysis might well show that the most economical approach is to tunnel conventionally and to undertake the repairs of any minor cracks that develop in the surrounding buildings.

 This approach needs to be managed, to maintain the support of affected people and the reputation of the project owner and contractor, not to mention the designer.